-If you have a group of 15 or more and your own transportation, the museum will provide a step-on guide service for an additional $2.00 charge per person and take you along the Ava Gardner Heritage Tour.
+If you have a group of 10 or more and your own transportation, the museum will provide a step-on guide service for $15.00 per person (which includes admission to the museum), and take you along the Ava Gardner Heritage Tour.
 Your group will be shown points of interest in Ava's hometown, including Ava's birthplace, the Teacherage where she grew up, the Howell Theater where Ava first went to the movies, and will end with a visit to her grave site at Sunset Memorial Park.

 Wheelchair accessible, public restrooms.
 Free parking along street and rear parking lot.
-Admission: $10 adults; $9 seniors, military, teens and groups of 15 or more; $6 children ages 6-12.
+Admission: $12 adults; $10 seniors, military, teens; $8 children ages 6-12.
 Merchandise is available for purchase at the museum and online.
 Her grave site is located in nearby Sunset Memorial Park, approximately one mile from the museum, signs inside the cemetery direct visitors the family plot.

 325 E. Market St.